acristescu/TFLRoadStatus/README.md

 ## TFL keys

 In order to run the app, please replace the placeholder APP_ID and APP_KEY fields in the `build.gradle` files with your own app id and key.
-Please note the... interesting syntax in which the string needs to be wrapped by both single quotes and double quotes like this:
+Please note the syntax: the strings need to be wrapped by both single quotes and double quotes like this:

 ```